ecavalcanti93/lab-react-rick-and-morty/README.md

 npm install react-router-dom
 ```
 ## Iteration 2 - Create the Home page
-Create a new component called `HomePage.jsx` in the `src/pages` folder.
+Create a new component called `HomePage.jsx` in the `src/pages` folder (create also the folder 🫡).
 This component will be the home page of our application.
 Display a welcome message and a link to the characters page `/characters`.
+Remember how to create a link in react using the react-router-dom? 🤔

 ## Iteration 3 - Create the Characters and CharacterDetails pages
-Create a new component called `CharactersPage.jsx` in the `src/pages` folder.
-This component will be the characters page of our application.
-For now, they will only display a title:
+Create two new components called `CharactersPage.jsx` and `CharacterDetailsPage.jsx` in the `src/pages` folder.
+This components will have functionality to display the characters and the details of a single character, respectively.
+For now, let's just display a title:

 ```jsx
 // src/pages/CharactersList.jsx